 - Participating in the cross over performance "Art Clash".

-- Concert hall tour with Bohuslšn Big Band with swedish jazz vocalist Rigmor Gustafsson.
+- Concert hall tour with Bohuslšn Big Band and swedish jazz vocalist Rigmor Gustafsson.

-Cæcilie Norbys 9th solo album "Silent Ways" (ACT Music & Vision) is released in Scandinavia the 22nd of April and in other countries the 29th of May.
+Cæcilie Norbys 9th solo album "Silent Ways" (ACT Records) is released in Scandinavia the 22nd of April and in other countries the 29th of May.
 The line up of musicians on the album will be touring in Europe all summer and autumn.

 In September Cæcilie will pay a tribute to her all time favorite American jazz/pop singer Nancy Wilson.
 And in November Cæcilie will once again hook up with Grammy Award Nominee arranger Peter Jensen to interpret the music of Burt Bacharach with one of the best Big Bands in Europe: Aarhus Jazz Orchestra.